- Biblical Studies & Hermeneutics

-Several of these suggestions come from the Westminster Theological Seminary recommended reading list, which we encourage you to review.
+Several of these suggestions come from a list previously provided by Westminster Theological Seminary.
 It is also important to familiarize yourself with the Westminster Confession of Faith and Catechisms.
 The Orthodox Presbyterian Church have made these available online in a variety of formats.
 But above all, and we cannot stress this highly enough, prayerfully read your Bible regularly in such a manner that you work through all of Scripture—preferably at least once each year.
 Theological study is worthless—even detrimental—apart from a life spent in prayer and reading God’s Word.

 How to Use this List

 Within each discipline, the readings are divided into three categories corresponding to when it would be appropriate to read them.
 This does not always correspond to difficulty.
 Occasionally, a level three work will be stylistically accessible but simply would not be applicable until you have worked through the content in the level one and two works.
 We have also attempted to list the titles within a given level in a suggested reading order.
 Nonetheless, each reader has a unique experience and particular acumen, so these suggestions should be viewed with a measure of flexibility.